 Admiral Broeren Cypress Tree

-Admiral Broeren Cypress Tree, Big Trees, Pacific Northwest
+Admiral Broeren Cypress Tree, Vancouver Island, BC

-Admiral Broeren Cypress Tree, Photo By Bud Logan
+Admiral Broeren Cypress Tree, Vancouver Island, BC

-In the Sayward Valley area, way up high above Cooper Creek, in the Salmon River watershed, at the end of a long rough road, you will reach the Admiral Broeren Cypress Tree and the home of Vancouver Islands’ biggest Yellow Cedar.
+In the Sayward Valley area, way up high above Cooper Creek, in the Salmon River watershed, at the end of a long, rough road, you will reach the Admiral Broeren Cypress Tree and the home of Vancouver Island’s biggest Yellow Cedar.
 The area has many large trees with some almost as big as the Admiral.
 Admiral Broeren is about 11 meters in circumference and about 50 meters high.

 We journeyed to see the Admiral Broeren Cypress Tree in the fall of 2012, and we had a young man from Holland with us.
-At seeing the Admiral, he was heard to say “Wow” and you know, that just about says it all.
+At seeing the Admiral, he was heard to say “Wow,” and you know, that just about says it all.
 When you first see this tree, it really does take your breath away, and when you think of how old it is, it boggles the mind.

 To reach this rec site, turn onto the big tree creek mainline just south of the big tree creek bridge on highway 19 about 10 clicks south of Sayward, (if you are going south towards Campbell river, you would turn right) drive down this road until you reach the Jordon junction, turn onto the cooper creek mainline and drive until you see the north main, turn left here and drive till you see the n 1800 spur, turn right and follow until you reach the Admiral Broeren Rec Site.